Melbourne Mint - precious metals retailer

 Melbourne Mint sells gold and silver coins, bullion, and collectibles to investors and enthusiasts across Australia.
 High average order value.
 Sophisticated buyer.
 Good margins.
 The kind of e-commerce business where one well-targeted Google Ads campaign can change the whole trajectory.

-When they came to us, they were spending around $2,000 a month on Google Ads and making back less than they were putting in.
-Not dramatically.
+When they came to us, they were spending around $2,000 a month on Google Ads and reporting roughly 8x revenue ROAS - well below the client's 20x target.
 The account wasn't a disaster on the surface.
 But when you actually dug in, it was spending most of its budget on terms that people use when they're researching, not when they're buying.

 The account had been set up by an agency eighteen months earlier.
 That agency had since stopped returning calls consistently.
 Nobody had touched the campaign structure in six months.